Why is the original JDK uninstalled during the installation of Enterprise Distributed Application Service (EDAS) Agent?

 In the subsequent update process, when the install.sh script is run for the second

 -forceoption, all the components including the JDK will be uninstalled and reinstalled.

 - If the execution parameters do not contain the

--forceoption, by default, only EDAS Agent is reinstalled.
+-forceoption, only EDAS Agent is reinstalled by default.
 The

-- If the specified JDK version is the same as the previous JDK version, no action is performed.
+- If the specified JDK version is the same as the previous JDK version, no operation is performed.